cseanburns/electronic_resource_mgmt/lectures/11-licensing-and-negotiating.md

 that includes a work flow around licensing.
 Remember, document everything!
 That's how these checklists have come into being and why they're useful.
-Having a work flow in place around licensing will help make the entire process more efficient and help insure that all bases are covered.
+Having a work flow in place around licensing will help make the entire process more efficient and help ensure that all bases are covered.

 The Dygert and Barrett article covers the specifics of licensing---what to look for, what shouldn't be given away, how to negotiate, principally, and more.